jlapeyre/Qurt.jl/DesignConsiderations.md

 * For `enum` representation: `Int64` is probably best choice.
 Reserve ranges for different classes of ops.
 The numeric ranges are like block 1 = (1,...,1000). etc. Or limits are powers of 2, etc.
     * block 1: 1q built-in parameterless gates with no implementation information.
 Check value.
 If it is $<1000$, you don't need to look anything up.
         * barriers etc can be contiguous with these, but separated from unitaries.
+Or elsewhere.
     * block 2: User defined 1q parameterless gates.
     * block 3: Builtin 1q single param gates
     * block 4: Builtin 1q two param gates